Stone Mountain Bankruptcy Attorney of Cornwell Law Firm

 People who are unable to pay their debts but do discuss it with a lawyer will also decide which of the two main types of bankruptcies would be the best option.
 The first course of action is to take the ‘means’ test.
 This is an assessment of your debts, assets, and income.
 Passing it means you are eligible to file for Chapter 7 and eliminate all debts that qualify.
 The drawback to Chapter 7 is that you are going to have to liquidate any non-exempt personal property.
 Usually, in Chapter 7 you’ll be able to keep your car, work items, clothing, furnishing, and your home.
 This is the kind of bankruptcy that is usually the best solution for those without significant assets and a steady source of income.

 If you do not pass the means test, then it will be time to see if Chapter 13 would work out for you.
 In this kind of bankruptcy, rather than eliminate all your debts, your reorganize them.
 You will either pay the full amount or a partial amount (usually around 60%) of your total debts.
 A monthly payment schedule will be set up and you will make that payment every month to your bankruptcy manager who distributes it out to your creditors.
 You are not required to liquidate your property.
 This kind of bankruptcy usually works out best for those with assets and a steady source of income.

 Once you get things back on track it will surprise you at how much simpler and easier it is to stay on track and have things organized again.
 You will no longer be dodging phone calls to keep from talking to bill collectors and have an overall much happier life.
 There is nothing like a new lease on life to make it feel worth living again.
-If you are under a heavy burden of debt, and would like to discuss your options for finding a solution, then contact a bankruptcy attorney at the Cornwell Law Firm and schedule a FREE consultation.
+If you are under a heavy burden of debt and would like to discuss your options for finding a solution, then contact our expert Stone Mountain bankruptcy attorney at the Cornwell Law Firm and schedule a FREE consultation.